Table of Content +

 What is the RBI Grade B exam pattern?

 The RBI Grade B exam pattern consists of three phases.
-Phase 1 is the preliminary exam and includes Reasoning, Quantitative Aptitude, General Awareness, and English.
+Phase 1 exam includes Reasoning, Quantitative Aptitude, General Awareness, and English.
 It has 200 questions for 200 marks, lasts 120 minutes, and has sectional timing.
 A penalty of 1/4th mark is applied for each wrong answer.

-Phase 2 is the mains exam with three papers.
-Paper I and Paper III have both objective and descriptive questions, while Paper II is fully descriptive.
-Marks from Phase 2 are considered for the final merit list.
+Phase 2 is the mains exam with three papers, where Paper I and Paper III have both objective and descriptive questions, while Paper II is fully descriptive.
+Marks obtained in Phase 2 are considered for the final merit list.

 Phase 3 is the interview, which carries 75 marks.
 The final selection is based on the marks obtained in Phase 2 and the interview.